-It is important to perform all of the network configuration before appending data into the network classes.
-The Add Tier tool creates a subnetworkname field with a nonnullable property to the underlying network feature classes.
+It is important to perform all of the network configuration before appending data to the network classes.
+The Add Tier tool creates a subnetwork name field with a nonnullable property to the underlying network feature classes.
 This add field process can only be completed if the network feature classes are empty.

 Define a tier

 To define a tier, complete the following steps:

 - On the Analysis tab, in the Geoprocessing group, click Tools to open the Geoprocessing pane.

 - In the Geoprocessing pane, search for and select Add Tier.

 - For the Input Utility Network parameter, choose a utility network.

 - For the Domain Network parameter, choose the domain network.